 What’s more, Jones Act claims are often easier to win than workers compensation cases because the burden of proof is far less.
 Employers who are even 1 percent at fault for the cause of the injury can be found negligent and liable and be required to afford their injured sea workers the benefits they deserve.

 Jones Act benefit recipients will be entitled to several benefits once their claim has been approved.
 To begin, seamen are going to be able to recover compensation for the same types of damages that are sought after in personal injury claims, including pain and suffering, the loss of quality of life, loss of wages, and emotional distress, among others.

 In addition to the previously mentioned losses, injured seamen can collect cure, which refers to the insurer covering each medical expense that relates to your injury, and maintenance.

 Maintenance is provided to seamen so they can continue to support themselves and their families.
 Benefits can consist of the coverage of your living expenses, including utility bills, your rent or mortgage, phone bills, groceries, and more.

 Speak with a New Orleans Maritime Injury Lawyer

 If you are an injured seaman and want to ensure that you are able to provide for yourself and your family while you are recuperating from your work-related injury, get in touch with a New Orleans maritime injury lawyer at the Law Office of Braud & Gallagher as soon as possible.

-We provide injured sea workers with a free consultation.
-You can take advantage of this opportunity by calling our office at 1-800-256-5674 or by completing the quick contact form we have included at the bottom of this page.
+We can get started on your claim once you come in for your free claim review.
+Schedule yours today by calling our firm at 1-800-256-5674 or filling out the quick contact form we have provided at the bottom of this page.